epics-rip/exampleCPP/HelloWorld/HELLOWORLD_README.txt

 -------------

 1. EPICS V3 Base          - for a large number of EPICS types
-2. pvDataCPP              - for PVData
+2. pvDataCPP              - for pvData
-3. pvAccessCPP            - for PVAccess
+3. pvAccessCPP            - for pvAccess

+In addition, depending on your target/compiler, you may need

+4. pvCommonCPP            - for (Boost) shared pointers

 SETUP
 -----

-1. EPICS version 3and the EPICS V4 prerequisites (pvData and pvAccess) should be built.
+1. EPICS V3 Base and the EPICS V4 prerequisites (pvData, pvAccess and, if required, pvCommon) should be built.

-2. The HelloWorld service needs to know the location of these through the following macros:
+2. The HelloWorld service needs to know the location of these.
+This can be achieved by creating a RELEASE.local file in the configure directory of the HelloWorld directory.

-EPICS_BASE
-PVDATA
-PVACCESS

-This can be achieved by creating a RELEASE.local file in the configure directory of the HelloWorld directory, e.g. if your EPICS 3 base and extensions code is in /epics/R3.14.11 and your base directories of the EPICS 4 prerequisites you wish to link to are in /epics4 then it could be of the form
+For example if your EPICS 3 base code is in /epics and your base directories of the EPICS 4 prerequisites you wish to link to are in /epics4 then it could be of the form

-EPICS_BASE=/epics/R3.14.11/base
+EPICS_BASE=/epics/base
 PVDATA=/epics4/pvDataCPP
 PVACCESS=/epics4/pvAccessCPP

+If you need pvCommonCPP you will also need include its location:

+PVCOMMON=/epics4/pvCommonCPP

 3. The HelloWorld server and client are built by the command "make" issued from the HelloWorld directory.